The Bodmin Wassail

 The first known record of the Bodmin Wassail was in the will of one Nicholas Sprey, a three-time mayor of Bodmin who died in 1624.
 As well as providing for his family, he also bequeathed the sum of 13s 4d for an “annual wassail cup” to promote “the continuance of love and neighbourly meetings” and “remember all others to carry a more charitable conscience”.
 Sprey – who was also Town Clerk and the MP for Bodmin during his career – directed that the wassail cup be taken to the mayor's house each year on the 12th day of Christmas, raising funds as it passed through the town.
 In 1838 the stipend was withdrawn, but the custom has continued to this day.

-The Bodmin Wassail’s relationship with the town’s mayors has continued as well, with the group calling at his or her house each year.
-In 2008 former mayor John Chapman cemented that relationship further by presenting the Bodmin Wassailers with a specially commissioned bowl.
+The Bodmin Wassail’s relationship with the town’s mayors has continued as well, and we call at his or her house each year.
+In 2008 former mayor John Chapman cemented that relationship further by presenting us with a specially commissioned bowl.
 Drinking out of a wassail bowl is an oft-mentioned element of the tradition in the songs, and as this type of wassailing increased in popularity throughout Cornwall in the 19th and early 20th centuries, the vessel used was a cup made of wood and decorated with holly, laurel and tinsel.
 In Bodmin, however, it was always made of pottery, as recalled by Mr Tom Green Snr, who wassailed in the town for over 70 years until the late 1980s.
 He told his fellow Wassailers it disappeared following the outbreak of the Second World War.

 Recent years have also seen a refurbishment of the collecting box, which the Wassailers use for collecting money for local charities.
 The box was based on a church collection box donated by Wassailer Paul Scoble’s father, an old box which had been used for decades by the bell ringers of St Petroc’s Church.
 It is a marked improvement on the previous incarnation – an old plastic ice cream box with a hole cut in the top.
 Also, in 2014, a new leather purse for collecting money was generously donated.
 It was inspired by the lyrics from one wassail song: “We've got a little purse made of stretching leather skin.
 We want a little of your money, to bind it well within.”

 The songs are the most important element of the wassail.
 Bodmin’s tradition has three, which is unique amongst wassail traditions – they usually have just one.
-The first is sung on arrival before the Wassailers enter the house or premises.
-The second was passed on to the current Wassailers by Mr Charlie Wilson, and is often sung during the eating, drinking, storytelling, fundraising and singing that goes on at each stop.
-The third is sung as the Wassailers leave, thanking their hosts for their hospitality: “So now we must be gone to seek for more good cheer, where bounty will be shown, as we have found it here, in our Wassail.”
+The first is sung on arrival before we enter the house or premises.
+The second was passed on to us by Mr Charlie Wilson, and is often sung during the eating, drinking, storytelling, fundraising and singing that goes on at each stop.
+The third is sung as we leave, thanking our hosts for their hospitality: “So now we must be gone to seek for more good cheer, where bounty will be shown, as we have found it here, in our Wassail.”